 This does not mean that beta blockers will prevent Alzheimer’s in people who do not have high blood pressure.
 People with high blood pressure are more likely to develop Alzheimer’s.
 Treatment of their high blood pressure with beta blockers lowered their risk of developing Alzheimer’s to the level of risk seen in people without high blood pressure.

 “With the number of people with Alzheimer’s disease expected to grow significantly as our population ages, it is increasingly important to identify factors that could delay or prevent the disease,” said study author Dr. Lon White of the Pacific Health Research and Education Institute in Honolulu.
 “These results are exciting, especially since beta blockers are a common treatment for high blood pressure.”

 More research needs to be done to confirm the links between high blood pressure, dementia and various types of blood pressure medications.
 It is not a good idea for someone to start taking beta blocker drugs as an Alzheimer’s preventive or for someone on blood pressure medications to switch drugs without consulting their doctor.
-But experts agree that a healthy heart helps contribute to a healthy brain, and it’s always a good idea to keep blood pressure in check.

 Gary Chandler is a prion expert.
 He is the CEO of Crossbow Communications, author of several books and producer of documentaries about health and environmental issues around the world.
 Chandler is connecting the dots to the global surge in neurodegenerative disease, including Alzheimer’s disease, Parkinson’s disease, Creutzfeldt-Jakob disease, chronic wasting disease and other forms of prion disease.
 The scientific name for prion disease is transmissible spongiform encephalopathy.
 The operative word is “transmissible.”
 Even the global surge in autism appears to be related.